Matsilagi/RSRetroArch/README.md

  - LeiFX_OA (3DFX) by LeiLei: Same as 3DFX, but ported from OpenArena, supposedly, that one is more updated than the RetroArch versions.
  - MCAmber,Green and Orange by ???: Taken from DOSBox, made to mimic monochrome phosphor displays.
 It basically just tints the screen, nothing too special about them.
  - MMJCelShader by MMJuno: A port of an old shader from Pete's OGL2 plugin for ePSXe.
 Adds cel-shading and posterizing to the image, giving it a cartoon-ish look.
+ - newpixie-CRT by Mattias Gustavsson: Part of his Newpixie library, this shader adds a CRT-like screen with curvature, color distortion, scanlines and some interference / blur.
  - nGlide 3DFX by Zeus Software: A port of the experimental 3DFX dithering and RAMDAC filtering used in nGlide.
 It is accurate to the old GPUs and not meant to mimic them, so, lower resolutions will look better with it.
  - NTSC by Themaister and cgwg: A shader that mimics NTSC Crosstalk and signal.
 Comes with a few options and a variation with no scanlines for those who just want to use the signal part with another CRT shader bundled.
  - PAL by svo: A shader which mimics the signal of PAL displays with its artifacts and imperfections.